 A Tweetstorm of mine from earlier in the week:

-10/ Oh, yea: I have more open PM roles on the Alexa team.
-Join me in enabling engineers to create magic for #AmazonEcho customers.
+Oh, yea: I have more open PM roles on my team.
+Join me in enabling engineers to create magic for customers.
+See this link.

 (August 13, 2018 – updated formatting and changed job posting link).